Bayley (wrestler): The Boss 'n' Hug Connection (2017–2019)

-SmackDown Women's Champion (2019–2021)
+SmackDown Women's Champion and Heel Turn (2019–2021)

 On April 16, Bayley was drafted to the SmackDown brand as part of the Superstar Shake-up, disbanding her team with Banks, who remained on Raw.
-At The Shield's Final Chapter on April 21, Bayley and Ember Moon defeated The Riott Squad.
 At Money in the Bank on May 19, Bayley won the Money in the Bank ladder match, granting her a women's championship match at any time of her choosing.
-Later that same night, she would cash in her briefcase and defeated Charlotte Flair to win the SmackDown Women's Championship for the first time.
-This win made her the first WWE Women's Grand Slam winner in WWE history.
-Bayley then feuded with Alexa Bliss and Nikki Cross, defeating Bliss once at Stomping Grounds on June 23, and retaining the title against the two in a handicap match at Extreme Rules on July 14.
+Later that night, she would cash in her Money in the Bank contract and defeat Charlotte Flair to win the SmackDown Women's Championship for the first time, making her the first WWE Women's Grand Slam winner in WWE history.
+Bayley then feuded with Alexa Bliss and Nikki Cross, defeating Bliss at Stomping Grounds on June 23, and retaining the title against the two in a handicap match at Extreme Rules on July 14.
 At SummerSlam on August 11, Bayley successfully defended the title against Ember Moon.